Non-equispaced B-spline wavelets: Estimation in a B-spline wavelet basis

 The reconstruction from the Deslauries-Dubuc projection with two vanishing moments shows a large variance on the non-equidistant data, but not on the equidistant equivalent.
 Reconstruction from a projection with two vanishing moments onto a B-spline basis shows a large variance in both the equidistant and non-equidistant cases.
 Moreover, further experiments reveal that the variance increases when the B-spline wavelet transform involves more scales.
 In the Deslauries-Dubuc scheme, there appears to be no such multiscale deterioration.
 Large variances in that scheme are rather isolated, although possibly devastating, effects from local irregularities in the non-equidistant grid of observations.

 Although the large variances are clearly an effect of the non-orthogonality of the transform, the classical numerical condition number sheds no light on the problem.
 Indeed, on an equispaced, dyadic grid of $n_J=2048$ knots, the condition number of the forward Cohen-Daubechies-Feauveau cubic B-spline wavelet with two primal vanishing moments turned out to be $71.9$, and this number is fairly independent from $n_J$.
 On the other hand the condition number of a cubic Deslauries-Dubuc scheme with also two primal vanishing moments is dependent on $n_J$ and for $n_J=2048$ it equals $203.7$.
 Nevertheless, the Deslauries-Dubuc scheme on equispaced data shows no problems with large variances.
 The numerical condition of the wavelet transform is therefore not an adequate description of the non-orthogonality of the transform for statistical applications.
+The same conclusion holds for the Riesz constants \cite{mallat01:wavelettour2nd} in a biorthogonal transformation.

 As in B-spline wavelet transforms the increasing variances across scales occur also on equidistant data sets, it is possible to describe them using Fourier transforms.
 Given a vector after projection $\vec{\varepsilon}_L = \mathrm{P}_L\vec{\varepsilon}$, define its Fourier transform $Y(\omega) = {1 \over n} \sum_{\ell=1}^n \varepsilon_{L,i} e^{-\ell i \omega}$.
 By carefully checking the effect of sub- and up-sampling on the Fourier transform, it is fairly straightforward to prove that for $\varepsilon$ uncorrelated and homoscedastic, it holds that